-Usually, WordPress based websites are hacked through third-party WordPress plugins and themes.
+Usually, WordPress sites are hacked through third-party WordPress plugins and themes.
 There’re also other factors that can be used to hack WordPress.
 Here are some of them:

 - WordPress Hosting server vulnerabilities.